How to Stop Wasting Your Potential

 Lord, I have been burying what You gave me.

-But I do not want to stand before You one day and hear "wicked and slothful servant."
-I want to hear "well done, good and faithful."
+But I don't want to stand before You one day and hear 'wicked and slothful servant.'

 Give me the courage to unbury my talent.
 Today.
 Not someday.
 Today.